-- Eastmont PE shorts or any Plain Red or Gray shorts with a minimum 7" inseam (Last name printed on leg of short in permanent marker.) - Eastmont PE shirt or any Plain gray or White T-shirt (shirt must cover the stomach when arms are raised above the head).
+- Eastmont PE shorts or any Plain Red shorts with a minimum 7" inseam (Last name printed on leg of short in permanent marker.) - Eastmont PE shirt or any Plain gray T-shirt (shirt must cover the stomach when arms are raised above the head).
 No tank tops are allowed.
-(Name should be written on the back of the shirt, across the shoulder blades).
-Both shorts and shirt are available for purchase in the Administrative Office. - Shoes appropriate for the activity: no boots, flip-flops, or black-soled shoes. - Uniforms may not be altered in anyway, such as cut off or rolled up. - Sweats will be allowed for outside activities only.
+(Name should be written on the Front of the shirt, across the Chest).
+Both shorts and shirt are available for purchase in the Athletics Office. - Shoes appropriate for the activity: no boots, flip-flops, or black-soled shoes. - Uniforms may not be altered in any way, such as cut off or rolled up. - Sweats will be allowed for outside activities only.
 Plain gray sweats are preferred.
 For Physical Education classes and all athletic activities, facial jewelry (including tongue piercing) & non-post earrings are not allowed for safety reasons.